homan712/Two-Tiered-Web-Client-Server-Application/README.md

-Click into the project 1 folder first.
+Click into the project 1 folder for document, stem and database design.

+To read the code, you can click the link down below.

 Application link
 https://github.com/homan712/EZRentalApp